What is “rapid recovery” after breast augmentation?

 Since the introduction of breast augmentation in the 1960’s, the postoperative course for patients has been tried and true… bind the patient’s breasts and don’t let them move.
 The reason behind this is simple – movement could stimulate bleeding and lead to a hematoma or blood collection around the implant, a very unfortunate complication.
 And I too did this for many years.

-It was first tried by a surgeon in Texas and found to be wildly successful, so I adopted this Rapid Recovery program several years ago for breast surgery and my patients are very happy that I did.
+First tried by a surgeon in Texas, it was found to be wildly successful.
+So I adopted this Rapid Recovery program several years ago for breast surgery and my patients are very happy that I did.
 Most patients are back to their normal routine, including work-outs, in just a few short days.

 Rapid Recovery Program

 The following details how the program works.
-As you'll see there is no or minimal need for narcotic pain medications.
-In addition you'll be out and about in 24-36 hours and even back in the gym in 2-3 days.
-There's no loss of active down time without the increased risk of complications.
-With a surgery performed on a Thursday or Friday you'll be back to work, school or normal activities by the weekend.
+As you’ll see there little or no need for narcotic pain medications.
+In addition, you’ll be out and about in 24-36 hours and even back in the gym in 2-3 days.
+There’s no loss of active down time without the increased risk of complications.
+With a surgery performed on a Thursday or Friday you’ll be back to work, school or normal activities by the weekend.

-So if you want a breast augmentation without the long down time Dr. Hess has the answer.
+So if you want a breast augmentation without long down time, Dr. Hess has the answer.